praveek/launch.en/help/extension-dev/submit/access.md

 ![](../images/getting-started/admin-console-add-user.jpg)

-Click the blue Save link when you add the user.
+Select the blue Save link when you add the user.
 When you have all the users you need in this Product Profile, we'll add Permissions for them.
-Click the Permissions tab:
+Select the Permissions tab:

 ![](../images/getting-started/admin-console-profile-permissions.jpg)